ixiaopan/blog/content/post/svd.md

 $$

-Basically, $P_b$ is the coordinates of the blue vectors described from our standard coordinate system and also is the basis of the new coordinate system.
-The above equation tells us where the red point is from our standard view if we know its coordinates in other system $[x]_b$ and the corresponding change of coordinate matrix $P_b$.
+The above equation tells us where the red point is from our standard view if we know its coordinates in other system $[x]_b$ and the corresponding change of coordinate matrix from $b$ to the standard basis $P_b$.

-On the other hand, if we know the coordinates in our system, how to find the corresponding coordinates in another system?
+On the other hand, if we know the coordinates in our standard coordinate system, how to find the corresponding coordinates in another system?
 In Figure 2, the red point $(-4, 1)$ lies in the standard coordinate system, and we want to know where it is from the view of the red coordinate system defined by the two red vectors?
 In other words, we want to know the length along each axis in the red coordinate system to arrive at the red point.